Tell me about your position.

 Taikoo Place is a good example of placemaking.
 It’s primarily a commercial hub but with a lot going on around it.
 We’ve got amenities like a performing arts venue, ArtisTree; The Refinery, a new club, which will be opening towards the end of this year; and a co-working space, blueprint.
 Our new building One Taikoo Place will be finished by mid-2018 and Two Taikoo Place will be finished at the end of 2021.
 Combining these with One Island East, we’ll have 3.5 million square feet of AAA spec space to meet the requirements of prospective and existing tenants.

-Mainland companies are realising they’re competing for the same talent pool as the multinationals.
+Companies on the Chinese mainland are realising they’re competing for the same talent pool as the multinationals.
 To attract talent, they’ve got to provide a nice working environment that will appeal to the younger workforce.
 HKRI Taikoo Hui is a good example.
 It launched in early November and the offices are already about 80 percent leased.
 Part of the attraction is the mixed use: we have two office towers, two hotels, serviced apartments and a shopping centre, sitting above three metro lines.
 I think it’s the last development of that scale that you’ll see for some time in Jing’an district.

 How are innovation and technology affecting property?